TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 Inside this share, there are two .txt files:

-- The user flag: user.txt.
+- The user flag: user.txt

 - A task list: ToDo.txt